Nottingham High School: Location

 To the west, the Founder Hall building was built in 1963 to mark the school's 450th anniversary.
 It includes the school's swimming pool and the Founder Hall itself, and acts as a performing venue to supplement the Player Hall.
 A drama studio was added in 2013 to mark the school's 500th anniversary.

 The Simon Djanogly Science Building from 1984 is situated to the south west with 13 laboratories for all three sciences.
 A 25-yard CCF shooting range remains in the basement.
 The building was opened on 2 March 1984 by the Duke of Edinburgh.

 In front of the science building is the music school, completed in 1997.
-This houses the Lady Carol Djanogly Recital Hall, the Jones Trust Music Room, a music technology studio, a resources centre, seven instrumental teaching rooms and a larger brass teaching room, a percussion studio and a classroom for Infant and Junior School pupils.
+This houses the Lady Carol Djanogly Recital Hall, the Jones Trust Music Room, a music technology studio, a resources centre, seven instrumental teaching rooms, and a larger brass teaching room, a percussion studio and a classroom for Infant and Junior School pupils.

 In 1989 a sports hall was built on land to the north-east of the site formerly occupied by fives court and a shooting range.
 It contains an multi-purpose exercise hall and a fitness room for older pupils.

 In the north-west corner is the Sir Harry Djanogly Art, Design and Technology Centre.
-The ground floor was built in the mid-1990s and a first floor added in the 2003/2004 academic year to accommodate modern facilities for the Art Department.
+The ground floor was built in the mid-1990s, and a first floor was added in the 2003/2004 academic year to accommodate modern facilities for the Art Department.

 A new dining hall and sixth form centre were constructed in the West Quad in 2009.